adriancollins/Owncloud_Quickstart/README.md

 * [Just-the-docs](https://github.com/pmarsceill/just-the-docs)

 ## Build the project and serve locally
-1. Clone this repository.
+1. Clone this repository
-2. Using your terminal, navigate to the root of the project.
+2. Using your terminal, navigate to the root of the project
-3. Run `bundle exec jekyll serve`.
+3. Run `bundle exec jekyll serve`
-4. To view the running project, use your browser to navigate to `localhost:4000`.
+4. To view the running project, use your browser to navigate to `localhost:4000`